 Table E9 shows the claims experience to date split by the year the project certificate was issued.
 For reasons explained in section 2, this data provides an incomplete view of the claims experience for each year.
-For all years of issue, even for the earliest under the current scheme with certificates issued in 2002 and 2003, the number of claims and amount paid on claims may continue to increase over the next few years because:
+For most years of issue, the number of claims and amount paid on claims may continue to increase over the next few years because: